animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 Under the hood, Spring Data for GemFire provides an implementation of your application's repository interfaces when the Spring container is bootstrapped.
-SDG even implements the query methods you define so long as you follow the [conventions](#gemfire-repositories.executing-queries).
+Spring Data for GemFire even implements the query methods you define so long as you follow the [conventions](#gemfire-repositories.executing-queries).